blocktraveler/Core-Wallet-Maintenance-Tools/README.md

   | `unextracted_utxos.txt` | UTXO addresses whose keys could not be extracted. |

-  The `descriptors_hd.txt` file contains primary private descriptors that include the extended private key (xprv), which is effectively the master key, including derived extended keys retrieved from the wallet's hierarchiucal structure.
+  The `descriptors_hd.txt` file contains primary private descriptors that include the extended private key (xprv), which is effectively the master key, including derived extended keys retrieved from the wallet's hierarchical structure.
 Use this output for a complete wallet recovery.

   However, to get rid of outdated and orphaned wallet entries, only the descriptors from the `descriptors_names.txt` and `descriptors_utxos.txt` outputs are to be taken for the import to a fresh wallet.